Propagant/Unity-GrassAndFur/README.md

 Grass and Fur provides various options to control the final appearance and behavior of your grass/fur.\
 You can modify these settings in two places:

-- The **GrassAndFurMaster** component
+- The **Grass And Fur Master** component
 - The **Grass And Fur** material

 ## Grass And Fur Master Component
-The **GrassAndFurMaster** component is the main controller for grass and fur behavior.
+The **Grass And Fur Master** component is the main controller for grass and fur behavior.
 It includes two key parameters that influence the overall look:
 - `Density` determines how many shell layers (chunks) are generated for the mesh.
 Higher values create a denser effect but increase performance costs.
 - `Offset` defines the spacing between shell layers.
 Adjust this based on your mesh’s scale for optimal results.